black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Recursion-by-Building-a-Decimal-to-Binary-Converter/README.md

 Now that you have an operation that will lower the value of input each time the loop runs, you don't have to worry about the loop running forever.

 Update the last line of your while loop and assign quotient to input.

+# Step 28
+Next, you need to calculate the remainder of input divided by 2.
+You can do this by using the remainder operator (%), which returns the remainder of the division of two numbers.
+For example:

+Example Code
+`const remainder = 5 % 2; // 1`
+In other words, the dividend, 5, can be divided by the divisor, 2, multiple times.
+Then you're left with a remainder of 1.

+Inside your while loop, create a variable named remainder and use the remainder operator to assign it the remainder of input divided by 2.